 Hassle of investing in Direct plans

-If you are not buying through any broker or distributor, you will have to either buy mutual funds directly through fund’s website if they have online facility or from CAMs, MFU or someone similar.
+If you are not buying through any broker or distributor, you will have to either buy mutual funds directly through the fund’s website if they have an online facility or from CAMs, MFU or someone similar.
 I buy direct funds through HDFC but I was too lazy to create similar accounts with other fund houses.
 I am sure it will not be very difficult to manage your accounts at various fund houses.
 There are some investment platforms that offer direct plans – but they charge for advisory service.

 Tracking all in one place

 If you buy direct funds through different websites, you will have to add your transactions manually to your portfolio.
-Other option is to use Cams or Karvy but I personally find it very painful to use.
+Another option is to use Cams or Karvy but I personally find it very painful to use.

 Direct only funds